 If you do not happen to know someone with the information you need, you still have options.
 For example, the East Bank Club discovered prospective partners through an initiative called Reimagine Retail.
 Organized through the Aspen Institute and the Chicagoland Workforce Funder Alliance, Reimagine Retail supported retailers who were committed to maintaining a business advantage through employee-oriented operations proven to increase employee retention.
 According to then-Director of HR Kevin Brooks, as a result of participating in Reimagine Retail, the East Bank Club “completely flipped the switch” from using online ads for hiring to partnering with organizations such as Cara Collective and Skills for Chicagoland’s Future to find new hires.

 “Connecting through the Reimagine Retail Lab was an invigorating peer connection experience.
-I spoke with five other employers who wanted to do the same thing I did and in that setting we could speak openly and honestly about our experiences.
-We discussed our concerns and past failures and how excited we were about making this happen.” - Sarah Brown, Director of People, Virgin Hotels
+I spoke with five other employers who wanted to do the same thing I did.
+And, in that setting, we could speak openly and honestly about our experiences.
+We discussed our concerns and past failures and how excited we were about making this happen."
+Sarah Brown, Director of People, Virgin Hotels

 Another way to learn what peers are doing is through a sector partnership.
 For example, the Chicagoland Healthcare Workforce Collaborative (The Collaborative) leads a range of initiatives aimed at enhancing employment opportunities in the healthcare sector.
 The Collaborative and its members are experts on what works, and what does not.
 According to April Harrington, a Project Manager at The Collaborative, some employers have grown to understand the immense value of collaboration around identifying and developing talent, even with competitors.